 Catheter ablation of cardiac arrhythmia is not an operation; it is a non-surgical, percutaneous, minimally invasive technique that selectively destroys the abnormal electrical pathway or other abnormal myocardium causing your arrhythmia.
 The treatment involves only percutaneous puncture or a tiny incision in the skin and is done under local anesthesia without putting you to sleep.
 You will be awake during the procedure and be able to talk with the staff.
 The procedure is used for treating rapid heart rhythms that have not responded adequately to medication.
-The information obtained during high density endocardial mapping, the exploration of the heart with the laser catheter RytmoLas®m enables doctors to localize the site of the origin of your arrhythmia or vessel segment involved in your high blood pressure and to destroy it selectively.
+The information obtained during high density endocardial mapping, the exploration of the heart with the laser catheter RytmoLas® enables doctors to localize the site of the origin of your arrhythmia or vessel segment involved in your high blood pressure and to destroy it selectively.

-Current catheter ablation techniques utilize radiofrequency (RF) energy or by freezing (Cryoablation).
-Laser catheter ablation is a new promising method for the treatment of cardiac arrhythmias developed with the intention to reduce the risks and to increase the success for arrhythmia ablation and for the treatment of hypertension.
+Current catheter ablation techniques utilize radiofrequency (RF) energy or by freezing (Cryoablation.
+Laser catheter ablation is a new promising method for the treatment of cardiac arrhythmia, developed with the intention to reduce the risks and to increase the success for arrhythmia ablation and for the treatment of hypertension.

-For the laser procedure, doctors insert the RytmoLas®m percutaneously after puncture or cut down for access to a vessel, a vein or artery, in the groin or arm.
-The catheter is advanced through an introducer set, under X-ray and/or NAVIX control into the heart chambers or vessel segments of interest.
-For some left heart catheterization procedures side selective transseptal puncture can be performed by using the laser catheter set ISPunctureLas®.
+For the laser procedure, doctors insert the RytmoLas[®] percutaneously after puncture or cut down for access to a vessel, a vein or artery, in the groin or arm.
+The catheter is advanced through a long steerable sheath and introducer set e.g., AGILIS, under X-ray control into the heart chambers or vessel segments of interest.
+For some left heart catheterization procedures side selective transseptal puncture can be performed by using the laser puncture set ISPunctureLas[®].